Practice 03 · Digital Products & Platforms

 - Can you start with a discovery sprint before the full build?

-- Yes.
-Most engagements begin with a two-week Discovery Sprint where we validate the riskiest part of the product idea with working software.
-The deliverable is a build/no-build verdict with evidence.
-Recommended before committing to a full build engagement.
+- Yes, and we recommend it.
+Most engagements begin with a two-week Discovery Sprint where we validate the riskiest part of your product idea with working software.
+You leave with a build/no-build verdict backed by evidence, before committing to a full build engagement.

 - What does a Digital Products & Platforms engagement cost?